Stderr and Stdout: Understanding Logs and Output

 : To handle output more flexibly, consider using redirection or customstreambuf

-By mastering these advanced techniques, you can effectively manage and control the output of C++ programs while ensuring their robustness and flexibility.
+By mastering these advanced techniques, you can effectively manage and control program output while ensuring the robustness and flexibility of C++ programs.